oasisprotocol/docs/docs/dapp/sapphire/authentication.md

 # View-Call Authentication

-User impersonation on Ethereum and other 'Transparent EVMs' isn't a problem because everybody can see all data, however with the Sapphire confidential EVM it is necessary to prevent contracts from revealing confidential information to the wrong person - for this reason we cannot allow arbitrary impersonation of any `msg.sender`.
+User impersonation on Ethereum and other 'Transparent EVMs' isn't a problem because **everybody** can see **all** data however the Sapphire confidential EVM prevents contracts from revealing confidential information to the wrong party (account or contract) - for this reason we cannot allow arbitrary impersonation of any `msg.sender`.

 There are four types of contract calls: